Primary Navigation Mobile

 • Light weight means fun handling

-It’s no hot hatchback, but Suzuki knows how to make a neat-handling car and the Vitara doesn’t disappoint in this respect.
+It’s no hot hatchback, but Suzuki knows how to make a neat-handling car and the Vitara doesn’t disappoint on the road.
 The suspension is relatively unstressed as it doesn’t have much weight to handle, so while the Vitara has a firm edge over sharp bumps it deals with bigger crests and compressions pleasantly.